Codeinwp/pirate-forms/readme.txt

 - Comes with SMTP

 With the SMTP option, you can be sure you won’t miss any e-mail from your visitors.
 The messages will be safely delivered from the source to your personal e-mail address.
-If you were using Mandrill's SMTP for transactional emails and contact forms, you should take a look at these <a href="http://www.codeinwp.com/blog/mandrill-alternatives/" rel="friend" target="_blank">Mandrill Alternatives</a>.
+If you were using Mandrill's SMTP for transactional emails and contact forms, you should take a look at these <a href="http://www.codeinwp.com/blog/mandrill-alternatives/" rel="nofollow" target="_blank">Mandrill Alternatives</a>.

 - Stores contacts in special databases